tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Shapeshifter<br>

-Sniper can long-range shooting. <br>
+Sniper can shoot players so far away. <br>
-Kills targets that are on the extension of the shape-shifted point to the released point. <br>
+they kill a player on the extension line from Shapeshift point to release point.<br>
-The crew on the line of sight will be notified of the shooting sound. <br>
+Players on the line of bullet hear sound of a gunshot.<br>
-You cannot normally kill until the bullet is cut off. <br>
+You cannot normally kill until the bullet is cut off.<br>

 Precision Shooting:OFF<BR>
 ![off](https://user-images.githubusercontent.com/96226646/167415213-b2291123-b2f8-4821-84a9-79d72dc62d22.png)<BR>